hughpyle/ASR33/README.md

 Related source documentation and reference material.

-The contents of this project are published under the [MIT license](LICENSE).
+The contents of this project are published under the [MIT license](LICENSE), let me know what you do with it!

 ---